kongondo/MenuBuilder/README.md

 ## Features
 * Visual menu builder
 * Ability to create menus that do not mirror your ProcessWire Page Tree hierarchy/structure
-* Menus can contain both ProcessWire pages and custom links
+* Menus can contain both ProcessWire pages and custom (external) links
 * Create menu hierarchies and nesting via drag and drop
 * Lock down menus for editing
 * Easily apply CSS IDs and Classes to each and every menu item if you wish